Retail Strategy 101: Product Breadth, Depth, and Assortment

 In the retail industry, product breadth refers to the scope and variety of products that a store offers.
 A good selection of merchandise is key to attracting and keeping customers, no matter what type of products you sell.
-But having too many different products in too many categories can be confusing and cause shoppers to have too many options where they freeze up.
+But offering too many different products in too many categories can be confusing and cause shoppers to freeze up from too many options.

 In its most basic definition, product breadth is the variety of product lines that a store offers.
 It is also known as product assortment width, merchandise breadth, and product line width.

 The other part of the retail inventory equation is product depth (also known as product assortment or merchandise depth).
 This is the number of each item or particular styles that you carry of a particular product.

 A store may intentionally have a shallow product depth to keep inventory costs down.
-This means they might only stock 3-6 SKUs of each product in the store.
-A good example of a store with good breadth but less depth are club stores like Costco, which sells almost everything under the sun, but only one or two options for each type of product.
+This means they might only stock 3 to 6 SKUs of each product in the store.
+A good example of a store with good breadth but less depth is a club store such as Costco, which sells almost everything under the sun, but only one or two options for each type of product.
 Customers coming to Costco are looking for the best value, not the most options.